Michigan Panthers (2022)

-The Michigan Panthers are a professional American football team based in Detroit.
-The Panthers compete in the United States Football League (USFL) as a member of the North Division.
-The team plays their home games at Ford Field in Downtown Detroit, which also hosts the Detroit Lions of the National Football League (NFL).
+The Michigan Panthers are an inactive professional American football team based in Detroit, Michigan.
+The Panthers competed in the United Football League (UFL) as a member of the USFL Conference.
+While they were active, the team was owned and operated by Dwayne Johnson's Alpha Acquico and Fox Corporation.
+The team played its home games at Ford Field in Downtown Detroit, which also hosts the Detroit Lions of the National Football League (NFL).

 History

 The Michigan Panthers were one of eight teams that were officially announced as a USFL franchise on The Herd with Colin Cowherd on November 22, 2021.
-On January 27, 2022, it was announced on The Herd with Colin Cowherd that former NFL Head coach Jeff Fisher was named the head coach and general manager of the Panthers.
+On January 27, 2022, it was announced on The Herd with Colin Cowherd that former NFL head coach Jeff Fisher was named the head coach and general manager of the Panthers.

-The Panthers selected Michigan quarterback Shea Patterson with the first overall pick in the 2022 USFL Draft.
+The Panthers selected Michigan quarterback Shea Patterson with the first overall pick in the 2022 USFL draft.
 In the first two games of 2022, the Panthers lost to the Houston Gamblers and New Jersey Generals.
 On May 1, 2022, the team won their first ever game with a 24–0 win at Protective Stadium against the Pittsburgh Maulers.
-Losses resumed after that, the Panthers' only other win of the season was against the Maulers, a 33–21 with the winner assuming the rights to the first overall pick in the 2023 USFL Draft.
+Losses resumed after that, the Panthers' only other win of the season was against the Maulers, a 33–21 with the winner assuming the rights to the first overall pick in the 2023 USFL draft.

 In October, 2022, the Panthers hired Steve Kazor as general manager.
 After all eight USFL teams played their home games in Birmingham, Alabama, the Panthers moved to the state of Michigan in 2023, announcing Ford Field as their home stadium.
 On February 3, 2023, the USFL announced that Fisher had been replaced as head coach by Mike Nolan, citing only "personal reasons."